marcellodibello/misc/index.md

 RWL=Reach Watch Later
 # May23, 2020
 - [Beware the Trolley Zealots](https://sociologica.unibo.it/article/view/10842/10957)
+    > How do we act morally at a time of immense collective uncertainty, without pretending that we know how to transform this uncertainty into calculable odds?
+Trolley-like trade-off arguments prevent us from facing these questions.
+When they warn about “deaths of despair,” for example, they sneak in ipso facto precisely what needs to be changed about the American status quo; indeed, what the pandemic could serve as a lever for changing — namely the casualization and systemic precarity of the labor force (Griesbach, 2020), the dismantling of social services and community support, the declining trust in institutions.
+These are the “rails” on which their trade-off argument proceeds.

+   > In the Judeo-Christian tradition there is a counter-fable.
+This is the famous Rabbinical story, of which the Church Fathers were fond as well, about Moses and the lamb.
+While herding a flock of sheep through the desert, so the story goes, Moses noticed that a single little lamb was lost.
+Risking the safety of the whole herd, he sets out on his own to find and save the single lamb.
+Seeing this, God selects him to be the leader of his people because, God says, he has the quality of mercy.

+  > The only criterion that should guide their deliberations is an assessment — which doctors make routinely even in the best of times — of who is more likely to be saved by being given a ventilator, while carefully watching for potential biases that may sneak into such uncertain assessments

+ > (isn't this the Trolley-type thinking being attacked?)
 - [Dopo la democrazia](https://www.milanodigitalweek.com/dopo-la-democrazia)
 - [Leaving academia for the private sector: Seven years later](https://medium.com/@zacernst/leaving-academia-for-the-private-sector-seven-years-later-fbb7849182f6)
 - [Agamben Sul vero e sul falso](https://www.quodlibet.it/giorgio-agamben-sul-vero-e-sul-falso)